tridelt/sepm-group/README.md

 ###  Plugins

 To make development easier and more independent, I've added a simple plugin system.
 Plugins live under `./plugins` and are automatically reloaded on change to make rapid development possible.
 All plugins have to implement the `Plugin` interface from `common/Plugin.h`, for an example see `plugins/hello_world/hello.cpp`.
 (The interface is bare bones atm, we need to figure out what plugins should be able to do and how).

+### Continuous Integration with Jenkins

+You can access the Jenkins server at http://ec2.furidamu.org.
+To login, simply use your GitHub account.